midosvt/omp-base-script/README.md

 - Files like `libmariadb.dll`, `log-core.dll` (`log-core.so` for Linux), or any additional libraries should be placed directly in the server's **root folder**.

 > [!NOTE]
-> Ensure that all plugin names are correctly listed in your `config.json` file under the `plugins` setting.
+> Ensure that all plugin names are correctly listed in your `config.json` file under the `legacy_plugins` setting.

 ## Database